Is Calabria safe? What all new visitors need to know

 - San Francesco, Fondo Gesù and Vescotavello in Crotone

-- Via Popilia, San Vito and Gergeri neighborhoods in Cosenza
+- Via Popilia, San Vito and Gergeri neighbourhoods in Cosenza

 According to Numbeo.com, the level of crime in Catanzaro (the capital city of Calabria) is moderate.